 To get finely chopped results, you just need to pulse or process longer.
 Food choppers are sometimes called food processors, depending on the function of the unit.
 You are only limited by the work bowl size when it comes to creative use of a food chopper.
-Here are some common uses for food choppers:
+If you are thinking of buying a food chopper, here are some common uses:

 - Chopping onions, celery, garlic, carrots for general cooking needs

 - Herbs and spices - the chopper must be designed to chop hard spices